 Microbial Amadori Deglycation (Amadoriase / FAOX / FAOD)

 Amadoriase — also called fructosyl-amino-acid oxidase (FAOX), fructosyl amino oxidase (FAOD), or fructosyl peptide oxidase (FPOX) — is a class of FAD-dependent flavoenzymes found in soil fungi and bacteria that catalyze oxidative cleavage of fructosyl-amino-acid bonds (Amadori products).
 The reaction releases glucosone + the free amino acid + H₂O₂.
-These enzymes have been used commercially in HbA1c diagnostics for decades and represent, alongside mammalian fn3k, the only known enzymatic routes for deglycation — defined here as reversal of early-Maillard Amadori products.
+These enzymes have been used commercially in HbA1c diagnostics for decades and, alongside mammalian fn3k, are the canonical enzymatic routes for reversing early-Maillard Amadori products.
+Engineered cmlase now supplies a distinct route for repair of the mature monovalent AGE adduct CML.

 Unlike fn3k (phosphorylative, intracellular, vertebrate), FAOX/FAOD enzymes are oxidative, extracellular-compatible (secreted or surface-associated in soil organisms), and have substrate scope that may extend beyond simple fructosyl-lysine to include some mature (non-crosslink) AGE adducts, per Delanghe et al. 2024 (see below).
 They constitute Tier 2 of the natural AGE-defense framework alongside FN3K — see advanced-glycation-end-products § “Three-tier natural defense framework.”